minio/minio/README.md

 docker pull minio/minio:edge
 docker run -p 9000:9000 minio/minio:edge server /data
 ```

-Note: Docker will not display the default keys unless you start the container with the `-it`(interactive TTY) argument.
+> NOTE: Docker will not display the default keys unless you start the container with the `-it`(interactive TTY) argument.
 Generally, it is not recommended to use default keys with containers.
 Please visit MinIO Docker quickstart guide for more information [here](https://docs.min.io/docs/minio-docker-quickstart-guide)

 ## macOS
 ### Homebrew